I am Matthew Rudd. I design brands, drawing on my love of art and music.

 ITV Network Rebrand

-For this project I was invited to lead a pop-up team to develop a completely new concept for the network’s brand identity.
+I led a pop-up team to develop a completely new visual identity across the network.
 A group of fifteen creatives was formed from myself and my collaborators, along with designers and producers from ITV’s own creative department.

 Artworks Which Colour-Pick like ITV